kaapstorm/tedmagi_2024/src/3_problem-solving.rst

   everyone except a handful of tech billionaires sheltering in bunkers in New Zealand.

-  The more civilization-ending bombs that humanity is juggling, the more likely it becomes that we'll drop one.
-And if they are controlled by people who are thinking about using them, and we know they're thinking about it because they say so out loud, then the risk just escalates.

 * In 2001 a small group of people studied how to fly aeroplanes, and then successfully managed to fly three out of four into buildings.
   They hoped to trigger a conflict that would bring an end to Western